spacetelescope/stpsf/docs/jwst.rst

 All SI WFE maps were derived from measurements with the F212N and F323N filters.
-WebbPSF utilizes polynomial fits to the nominal focus model to derive focus offset values relative to these narrowband filters for a given wavelength.
+STPSF utilizes polynomial fits to the nominal focus model to derive focus offset values relative to these narrowband filters for a given wavelength.
 The derived delta focus is then translated to a Zernike focus image, which is subsequently applied to the instrument OPD map.